-The per capita income in Harrison Township in 2010 was $31,926, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $127,704 for a family of four.
+The per capita income in Harrison Township in 2018 was $41,875, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $167,500 for a family of four.
 However, Harrison Township contains both very wealthy and poor people as well.

-Harrison Township is a somewhat ethnically-diverse town.
+Harrison Township is a somewhat ethnically-diverse township.
 The people who call Harrison Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrison Township residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrison Township include Polish, Italian, Irish, and English.
+Important ancestries of people in Harrison Township include German, Polish, Italian, Irish, and English.

 The most common language spoken in Harrison Township is English.
 Other important languages spoken here include Polish and Italian.